pouchdb-community/ember-pouch/README.md

 ## Multiple databases for the same model

-In some cases it might diserable (security related, where you want a given user to only have some informations stored on his computer) to have multiple databases for the same model of data.
+In some cases it might be desirable (security related, where you want a given user to only have some informations stored on his computer) to have multiple databases for the same model of data.

 `Ember-Pouch` allows you to dynamically change the database a model is using by calling the function `changeDb` on the adapter.